casper-network/docs-archive/dapp/getting-started.md

 You will see how all the dependencies are being compiled to run the execution engine locally where it will run your contract and your tests:

-navigate to your tests folder and run the test with the cargo command:
+1. Navigate to your tests folder and run the test with the cargo command:

 ```shell
 cd example_project/tests
 cargo test
 ```
+2. View the output compiling the contract, running the test, and generating a result

 **Compile and test contracts from within your IDE**

 ```shell
 example_project`/